amela/amela.github.io/_posts/2020-03-21-how-to-install-android-on-tinkerboard.markdown

 date:   2020-03-21 17:00:00 +0100
 categories: Tinkerboard macOS Android GooglePlay Mediacenter
 ---
-Here are the instructions on how to install Android and Google play on Tinkerboard.
-With this setup I created mini Media center.
+Looking how to make budget friendly Media Center for watching video content or listening music?
+Then you’ve come to the right place.
+Here is everything you need to know about installing Android and GooglePlay on Tinkerboard with macOS.
 For this project you will need:

 * Tinkerboard
-* Compatible power supply (the one for charging the phone was not enough for me)
+* Compatible power supply
-* Micro sd card (I used 128GB one)
+* Micro SD card (I used 128GB one)
 * Peripherals (keyboard, mouse)
-* macbook (with macOS), sd card adapter
+* Macbook (with macOS), SD card adapter

 ## Flashing Android on micro sd card